anki-xyz/pipraPaper/paper.md

 `pipra` has been already successfully applied in several biomedical image segmentation tasks to allow the segmentation of the glottal area in high-speed videoendoscopy footage [@gomez:2020;@kist:2021] or the segmentation of cerebellar Purkinje cells in confocal stacks [@markov:2020].
-Currently, it is used to label dendritic spines and vocal folds.
+Currently, it is used to label dendritic spines and vocal folds (unpublished data).

 # Acknowledgements